dijasila/GPAW/doc/documentation/manual.rst

 Everything will be just as before we wrote the :file:`H2.gpw` file.
 Often, one wants to restart the calculation with one or two parameters changed slightly.
-This is very simple to do.
+This is simple to do.
 Suppose you want to change the number of grid points:

 >>> atoms, calc = restart('H2.gpw', gpts=(20, 20, 20))